A Statistical Framework to Identify Kinematically Outlying LMC Globular Clusters and Implications for the LMC's Dark Matter Profile: Statistical Framework for Identifying Outlying LMC Globular Clusters

 \subsection{Constructing Statistical Metrics for Velocity Differences}

-The net PM difference between the GC and its surrounding stars is calculated as a 2D vector, with components $\Delta \mu_\alpha^*$ and $\Delta \mu_\delta$ for difference in RA (pre-corrected with $\cos \delta$) and DEC respectively.
+The net PM difference between the GC and its field stars is calculated as a 2D vector, with components $\Delta \mu_\alpha^*$ and $\Delta \mu_\delta$ for difference in RA (pre-corrected with $\cos \delta$) and DEC respectively.
 The net difference becomes: